ericsun153/Illuminating_US_Outage_Landscape/README.md

 - `CAUSE.CATEGORY`: The category of the cause of the outage (string).
 - `CAUSE.CATEGORY.DETAIL`: Further details about the cause of the outage (string).
 - `OUTAGE.DURATION(mins)`: The duration of the outage in minutes (float).
+- `CUSTOMERS.AFFECTED`: The number of customers affected by the outage (float).
+- `RES.PRICE(cents / kilowatt-hour)`: Residential price of electricity in cents per kilowatt-hour (float).
+- `POPULATION`: The population of the state (float).
+- `OUTAGE.START`: The date and time when the outage started (datetime).
+- `OUTAGE.RESTORATION`: The date and time when power was restored after the outage (datetime).

 ---

 # Cleaning and EDA (Exploratory Data Analysis)
 ## Data Cleaning

 ## Univariate Analysis
+*The first two plots are based on the column* `U.S._STATE`.

+1. The plot titled "State Power Outage Count" is a bar chart that shows the number of power outages for each state.
+The color of the bars represents the values of the states.
+By analyzing the plot, we can identify any trends or variations in power outage counts across different states.

+Some states have considerably higher outage counts compared to others, indicating a higher frequency of power disruptions.
+This could be due to various factors such as weather conditions, infrastructure vulnerabilities, or population density.
+The color encoding provides additional information, potentially highlighting states with particularly severe outage situations.

 <iframe src="assets/state_power_outage_count.html" width=800 height=600 frameBorder=0></iframe>

+2. The plot titled "State Frequency Map" is a choropleth map that visualizes the frequency of power outages across different states in the United States.
+Each state is color-coded based on the number of outages it has experienced.
+This graph is important as it provides a spatial representation of outage occurrences, allowing us to identify regions with higher outage frequencies and potentially uncover patterns or correlations between geographic factors and outage occurrences.

+This visualization helps highlight areas that require closer attention for improving resilience and mitigating power outage risks, which is a more direct visualization comparing to the above bar plot.

 <iframe src="assets/state_frequency_map.html" width=800 height=600 frameBorder=0></iframe>

+*The third plot is based on the column* `CAUSE.CATEGORY`.

+3. The plot titled "Count of Outages by Cause Category" is a bar chart that displays the number of outages categorized by their cause.
+Each bar represents a specific cause category, and its height corresponds to the count of outages in that category.
+This graph is important as it allows us to understand the main causes of power outages and identify the categories that contribute the most to the overall outage count.

+The bar chart provides insights into the distribution of power outages based on their cause categories.
+By analyzing the chart, we can identify the cause categories that are more prevalent in the dataset.
+This information is valuable for understanding the primary factors leading to power outages and can guide efforts towards implementing preventative measures or improving infrastructure resilience in specific areas.

 <iframe src="assets/outage_count_by_category.html" width=800 height=600 frameBorder=0></iframe>